 FortiClient Telemetry security features

-FortiClient connects to the FortiGate and EMS over an SSL connection.
+FortiClient connects to EMS and FortiGate over an SSL connection.
 All protocol exchanges flow through this secure connection.
-The connection is closed after protocol exchanges between both parties are complete.
+The connection closes after protocol exchanges between both parties complete.
 The SSL connections require a valid certificate.

-Telemetry connections between FortiClient and FortiGate or EMS may be configured to require a preshared password or connection key.
-See Configuring Endpoints settings and Creating a Telemetry gateway list.
+You can configure Telemetry connections between FortiClient and FortiGate or EMS to require a preshared password or connection key.
+See Configuring EMS settings.

 The default Telemetry port number is 8013.
-This may be changed in EMS and FortiClient.
+You can change this in EMS and FortiClient.
 When a port is not provided, FortiClient always attempt to connect to the default port, which is 8013.
-Changing this in EMS will lock out endpoints that are still using the default.
+Changing this in EMS locks out endpoints that are still using the default.

-A list of TCP/IP ports used by the EMS is provided in Required services and ports.
-The network administrator may block all other ports or service requests to the EMS IP address or fully qualified domain name (FQDN).
+See Required services and ports for a list of TCP/IP ports that EMS uses.
+You can block all other ports or service requests to the EMS IP address or fully qualified domain name (FQDN).